goooooouwa/writings/resume.md

 2021/08/16 - 2022/01/28

-Shunfa was the Project Manager / Business Analyst of the offshore delivery team.
-He worked closely with the client and the team to rebuild the first 2 main APIs of their legacy on-premises Mainframe Aftersales system in a Microservices & Cloud environment.
+Shunfa was the Project Manager / Business Analyst of the offshore delivery team. he worked closely with the client and the team to rebuild the first 2 main APIs of their legacy on-pre Mainframe Aftersales system in a Microservices & Cloud environment.

 He was responsible for the following: